 Consensus & Critical Thinking: When working through a conflict or trying to make a decision, we utilize consensus-based decision making at all levels of the organization, from the board meetings, to the staff meetings, all the way to a small conflict between two individual children.
-This means that before a discussion or meeting is concluded, all parties must be in agreement, often requiring much more critical and creative thinking than a mere vote, which often leaves an upset minority.
+This means that before a discussion or meeting is concluded, all parties must be in agreement, often requiring much more critical and creative thinking than a mere vote, which often leaves an unheard minority.

 Balance: It may be clear, or it may not be, from reading the various pages of this website, that in almost all aspects of the school, we are striving for balance.
 We want to balance freedom with responsibility, academics with play, standing up for one’s needs with compassion for others, etc. This is a MUCH tougher challenge than choosing one thing to stand for, so it means that in every situation we must evaluate it for itself, on its own merits, rather than leaning on prioritization or rules.
-Acknowledging this helps us to remember that there is one thing we can look to when make a judgement call, and that is balance.

 Resources: Please be sure to see the Social Emotional section of the Resources page for more information.